towhee-io/towhee/README.md

 - __Pipelines__: A pipeline is composed of several operators interconnected in the form of a DAG (directed acyclic graph).
 This DAG can direct complex functionalities, such as embedding feature extraction, data tagging, and cross modal data analysis.

 - __DataCollection API__: A Pythonic and method-chaining style API for building custom pipelines.
-A pipeline defined by the DataColltion API can be run locally on a laptop for fast prototyping and then be converted to a docker image, with end-to-end optimizations, for production-ready environments.
+A pipeline defined by the DataCollection API can be run locally on a laptop for fast prototyping and then be converted to a docker image, with end-to-end optimizations, for production-ready environments.

 - __Engine__: The engine sits at Towhee's core.
-Given a pipeline, the engine will drive dataflow among individual operators, schedule tasks, and monitor compute resource usage (CPU/GPU/etc).
-We provide a basic engine within Towhee to run pipelines on a single-instance machine and a Triton-based engine for docker containers.
+Given a pipeline, the engine will drive dataflow among individual operators, schedule tasks, and monitor compute resource usage (CPU/GPU/etc.).
+We provide a basic engine within Towhee to run pipelines on a single-instance machine, and a Triton-based engine in the form of a docker container.

 ## Contributing

 Writing code is not the only way to contribute!
 Submitting issues, answering questions, and improving documentation are just some of the many ways you can help our growing community.
 Check out our [contributing page](https://github.com/towhee-io/towhee/blob/main/CONTRIBUTING.md) for more information.

-Special thanks goes to these folks for contributing to Towhee, either on Github, our Towhee Hub, or elsewhere:
+Special thanks go to the following folks for contributing to Towhee on GitHub, Towhee Hub, or elsewhere:
 <br><!-- Do not remove start of hero-bot --><br>
 <img src="https://img.shields.io/badge/all--contributors-28-orange"><br>
 <a href="https://github.com/Chiiizzzy"><img src="https://avatars.githubusercontent.com/u/72550076?v=4" width="30px" /></a>